TindraIS/iris-dataset-pands/README.md

 This repository was created in the context of the __Programming &amp; Scripting module__ @ ATU, and contains a program named _Petalist_ which performs an analysis of the Iris flower dataset. [^1] [^2] [^3]

-When running `analysis.py`, __the program entry point__, the `menu.py` module is triggered and a [graphic user interface (GUI)](https://raw.githubusercontent.com/TindraIS/pands-project/main/images/menu_screenshot.png) is computed with the tkinter library, displaying four clickable analysis options:
+When running `analysis.py`, __the program entry point__, the `menu.py` module is triggered and a [graphic user interface (GUI)](https://raw.githubusercontent.com/TindraIS/pands-project/main/images/menu_screenshot.png) is computed with the tkinter library, displaying five clickable analysis options:
 - Get a descriptive summary
 - Identify and handling outliers
     - Get an outlier summary by species